alexreardon/memoize-one/README.md

 Generally this will be of no impact if you are not explicity controlling the `this` context of functions you want to memoize with [explicit binding](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md#explicit-binding)  or [implicit binding](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md#implicit-binding). `memoize-One` will detect when you are manipulating `this` and will then consider the `this` context as an argument.
 If `this` changes, it will re-execute the original function even if the arguments have not changed.

-## Exceptions
+## When your result function `throw`s

 > There is no caching when your result function throws

-If your result function `throw`s then we will we will not break your existing argument cache.
-If the memoized function is next called with the same arguments then we will re-execute the memoized function.
+If your result function `throw`s then the memoized function will also throw.
+The throw will not break the memoized functions existing argument cache.
+It means the memoized function will pretend like it was never called with arguments that made it `throw`.

 ```js
 const canThrow = (name: string) => {